 Explore every option

-When it comes to seeking financial assistance, Stevens says: “Assume nothing.
+When it comes to seeking financial assistance, Bedell says: “Assume nothing.
 Don’t assume you won’t qualify for a program.
 Look at everything.
 Make sure that you have exhausted all your options and that you understand what they are.”

 There are many resources available to help older adults pay for senior living.
 This offers more people access to safe communities with options available for individuals who might need care.
 Here are just a few programs that you might qualify for.